Michael Boateng

-Michael Kwame Adusei Boateng (born 17 August 1991) is an English convicted criminal and former professional footballer who played primarily as a right back.
+Michael Kwame Adusei Boateng (born 17 August 1991) is a former professional footballer who played primarily as a right back.
 He was sentenced in 2014 to 16 months' imprisonment for his part in an attempted match-fixing fraud, and has twice served time in prison for drug dealing offences.

 Early life

 As a youngster growing up he played for Addiscombe Corinthians.
 He attended Archbishop Tenison's School from 2002 to 2007 where he was a regular in the school team.
 He was an academy player at Crystal Palace before being released.

 Club career

 Early career

 Born in Peckham, London, Boateng was a youth player at Woking, this was the period of time he had a growth spurt, where he featured heavily and appeared for their reserves.
 In July 2010, he signed for Carshalton Athletic, where he was their starting right back and put in performances which built up some interest.